-The IAPAC website provides technical information for clinicians on management of HIV infection; consumer literature; conference summaries; reprints of select articles from the JOURNAL OF INTERNATIONAL ASSOCIATION OF PHYSICIANS IN AIDS CARE, and links to related sites.
+The IAPAC website provides technical information for clinicians on management of HIV infection; consumer literature; conference summaries; reprints of select articles from the Journal of the International Association of Physicians in AIDS Care, and links to related sites.

-JAMA - The Journal of the American Medical Association (JAMA)
+JAMA - Journal of the American Medical Association (JAMA)

-The home page of the JAMA includes the table of contents of articles in the current issue of JAMA, summary of lead news stories, abstracts of original contribution articles, search capabilities for current and select past issues of JAMA as well as the Archives of: Internal Medicine, Dermatology, Family Medicine, Ophthalmology, Neurology, General Psychiatry, Otolaryngology, Surgery, and Pediatrics.
+The JAMA home page includes the table of contents listing articles in the current issue of JAMA, summary of lead news stories, abstracts of original contribution articles, search capabilities for current and select past issues of JAMA as well as the Archives of Internal Medicine, Dermatology, Family Medicine, Ophthalmology, Neurology, General Psychiatry, Otolaryngology, Surgery, and Pediatrics.

 Maternal and Child Health (MCH) Bureau (Federal)

 This is an interactive, multi-specialty medical information service for clinicians and consumers.
-It includes free, full-text, peer-reviewed clinical articles; daily medical news; unrestricted free access to MEDLINE, AIDSLINE, & TOXLINE; continuing medical education resources; free subscription to Medscapes MedPulse, a weekly e-mail newsletter highlighting whats new on Medscape.
+It includes free, full-text, peer-reviewed clinical articles; daily medical news; unrestricted free access to MEDLINE, AIDSLINE, and TOXLINE; continuing medical education resources; and free subscription to Medscapes MedPulse, a weekly e-mail newsletter highlighting what's new on Medscape.

 This website has a searchable index of all MMWR publications from 1982 through the present; MMWR morbidity and mortality tables; links to public health bulletins from around the world; and case definitions for infectious conditions under public health surveillance.